 Whilst you are unlikely to be going for a swim whilst out on safari, what with the risk of crocodiles and hippos, that doesn’t mean you should leave your swimwear at home.

-Many safari lodges and camps have absolutely wonderful pool areas, and if you have downtime between game drives on a hot day, then a dip in the pool can be a wonderful way to relax and cool down.
+Plenty of safari lodges and camps have a pool, and if you have downtime between game drives on a hot day, then a dip is a great way to relax and cool off.
 Many safaris might also include some relaxation time on a beach or island.

 We always pack swimwear when we go on safari for just this reason, and we’ve had some lovely swimming experiences as a result.